zalando/skipper/readme.md

 ## Custom filters:

 Custom filters can be easily created in go, implementing simple interfaces.
-Note, that despite somewhere the 'middleware' terminology may used, these middleware are not dynamically loaded plugins, but they need to be compiled together with the skipper binary.
+Note, that despite somewhere the 'middleware' terminology may by used, these middleware are not dynamically loaded plugins, but they need to be compiled together with the skipper binary.
 For more details on writing and configuring filters, please see filters.md.

 ## Contribute